Intro-Quantitative-Geology/Python-and-NumPy-I/Exercise-1.md

 In this first exercise, you should test your new knowledge of Python by performing the following tasks.

 ## Problem 1 - Volcano slicing
 For this problem, we will use the volcano data file `Data/GVP-Volcano-Lat-Lon-Elev.csv`.
 As you may recall, this file contains the volcano ID number, latitude, longitude and elevation for Holocene volcanoes in the [Smithsonian Institution's volcano database](http://volcano.si.edu/).
-I would like you to analyze this file a bit by calculating various values from the data file.
+I would like you to analyze this file by calculating various values from the data file.
 Please copy and paste **ALL** of the commands you used to load in the data file and as well as your calculated values for the following.

 1. What are the minimum and maximum latitudes for all volcanoes?
 2. What is the average elevation for the first 50 volcanoes in the data file?